awyspr/awyspr-fieldnotes/2026-04-17-agentmode-under-the-microscope.md

 themselves or preventing DDoS type overloads from people hitting up AgentMode with malicious payloads (ahem! don't repeatedly hit that URL for fun).

-3) it takes quite a long time to get a full result set.
+3) It takes quite a long time to get a full result set, you should expect a 3-4 min wait, perhaps longer.

 So if you decide to AgentMode leave early, you'll end up with tabulated empty or partial comparisons.
 This is an issue both with the table on the web which actually progressively but slowly fills - you might have to make a coffee or hit refresh a few times to encourage it,